SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/metric-definitions.md

 Effort to fix all Code Smells.
 The measure is stored in minutes in the database.
 An 8-hour day is assumed when values are shown in days.

 **Technical Debt on New Code** (`new_technical_debt`)
-Effort to fix all Code Smells raised for the first time in the New Code period.
+Effort to fix all Code Smells raised for the first time on New Code.

 **Technical Debt Ratio** (`sqale_debt_ratio`)
 Ratio between the cost to develop the software and the cost to fix it.
 The Technical Debt Ratio formula is: